united-security-providers/usp-core-waap/src/docs/upgrade.md

 #### General

 - See the breaking changes in the changelog.
-For example, some of the security features that have been activated by default typically have no impact in practice, but legacy components might be affected.
+For example, some of the security features that have been activated by default typically have no impact in practice, but legacy components might fail to pass through.